 Tenants making a difference

-There are lots of ways that you can get involved, look at how our tenants have made a difference.
+There are lots of ways that you can get involved.

 Tenant Leaseholder and Scrutiny Group - Your Neighbourhood Needs You